9 Foods You Should Eat to Boost Hair Growth

 • Beef

 Pumpkin seeds are rich in B vitamins.
-These are ideal for promoting hair growth as well as improving the condition of the scalp.
+These are great for hair growth, as well as for improving the appearance of your hair overall.

-• To prevent hair loss you should introduce pumpkin oil into your diet.
-Thanks to its properties it’s a great complement to problems such as alopecia.
+• To improve the health of your hair, add pumpkin oil to your diet.
+Thanks to its properties, it’s a great complement for problems such as alopecia.

 6. Lentils

-Lentils contain a large amount of iron, one of the essential nutrients to ensure healthy hair growth.
-One serving of lentils contains about half of the recommended daily allowance of this food.
+Lentils contain a high amount of iron, one of the essential nutrients to ensure healthy hair growth.
+A serving of lentils contains about half of the recommended daily dose of this food.

-Lentils are also rich in zinc and choline.
-These nutrients are essential in order to normalize the blood circulation of the scalp.
+Also, lentils are rich in zinc and choline.
+These nutrients are essential to normalize the blood circulation of the scalp.

 7. Eggs

-Eggs are one of the most protein-rich foods we can find.
-In addition, they provide a significant amount of vitamin B12.
+Eggs are one of the foods with the most protein that we can find.
+In addition, it provides a significant amount of vitamin B12.

 As if that weren’t enough, eggs are also rich in biotin.
-Biotin is an important vitamin in the creation of keratin, and, because of this, it can benefit the growth of hair and nails.
-According to a study published in Skin Appendage Disorders, the effectiveness of biotin has been demonstrated in some specific cases.
+Biotin is an important vitamin in the creation of keratin, so it can benefit hair and nail growth.
+According to a study published in Skin Appendage Disorders, the effectiveness of biotin has been shown in some specific cases.

-If you regularly consume this food, your hair will grow stronger than ever and very fast.
-Try it and see!
+If you regularly consume this food, your hair will grow stronger than ever and very quickly.
+Try it, and you will see!

 8. Spinach

-This is a green leafy vegetable rich in different micronutrients such as vitamin A, C, folic acid, iron, and zinc.
-All these micronutrients play a fundamental role in hair growth, although it still isn’t entirely clear exactly how.
+This is a leafy green vegetable rich in different micronutrients such as vitamin A, C, folic acid, iron, and zinc.
+All these micronutrients play a fundamental role in hair growth, although it’s not yet entirely clear.

-The study published in the journal Dermatology and Therapy cited above also showed that deficiency of these nutrients is a risk factor for alopecia.
-Therefore, spinach consumption can be very beneficial for hair health.
+A study published in the journal Dermatology and Therapy cited above also showed that deficiency of these nutrients is a risk factor for alopecia.
+Therefore, the consumption of spinach can be very beneficial for hair health.

 Avocado is one of the most beneficial foods for hair.
-While there are many masks that promote hair health, avocado intake also brings excellent benefits for hair.
+Although there are a large number of masks that promote hair health, avocado intake also brings excellent benefits to hair.

-It’s a food that’s rich in vitamin E. In fact, it provides much of the daily requirement of this micronutrient.
-As previously mentioned, vitamin E promotes hair growth and is also capable of slowing down hair loss in some cases.
+This is a food rich in vitamin E. In fact, it provides a large part of the daily requirements of this micronutrient.
+As stated before, vitamin E promotes hair growth and is also capable of slowing hair loss in some cases.

-Just as there are foods that can stimulate hair growth, there are others that should be avoided if the goal is to have healthy, strong hair that grows well.
-We’re talking here about food with refined elaboration processes and with a high content in sugars and trans fats.
+Just as there are foods that can stimulate growth, there are others that we should avoid if the goal is to have healthy, strong hair that grows at a good rate.
+They’re foods that were made by refined elaboration processes and with high contents of sugars and trans fats.

-• This type of product causes swelling, alters hormone levels, and promotes the appearance of fungal infections.
-This can directly cause problems such as hair loss.
+• This is a series of products that cause swelling, alter our hormonal levels, and favor the appearance of fungal infections.
+This directly promotes setbacks such as hair loss.

-Sugar can cause abundant hair loss, and even breakage of the hair follicles (with the consequent deficit in growth).
-Although this doesn’t mean that the intake of sugars should be eliminated (as they have other properties) it’s advisable to take this into account.
+As for sugar, it can end up causing abundant hair loss and even breakage of hair follicles (with the consequent deficit in growth).
+Although this doesn’t mean that the intake of sugar should be eliminated, since they have other properties, it’s best to take this into account.

 • Guo EL, Katta R. Diet and hair loss: effects of nutrient deficiency and supplement use.
 Dermatol Pract Concept.
 2017 Jan 31;7(1):1-10.